ngatilio/CertEye/README.md

-  -u, --url           Submitting URLs instead of samples -o, --options TEXT  Options for these tasks --package TEXT      Analysis package to use
-  --custom TEXT       Custom information to pass along this task --owner TEXT        Owner of this task
+  -u, --url           Submitting URLs instead of samples -o, --options TEXT  Options for these tasks --package TEXT      Analysis package to use --pipeline TEXT     Analysis the current pipeline directory --custom TEXT       Custom information to pass along this task --owner TEXT        Owner of this task
   --timeout INTEGER   Analysis time in seconds --priority INTEGER  Priority of this task
-  --machine TEXT      virtual machine to analyze these tasks on --platform TEXT     Analysis platform (qube os, unikraft) --memory            Enable memory dumping --enforce-timeout   Don't terminate the analysis early --clock TEXT        Set the system clock
+  --machine TEXT      VM to analyze these tasks on (qubes, unikraft) --platform TEXT     Analysis platform (seL4, Xen) --memory            Enable memory dumping --enforce-timeout   Don't terminate the analysis early --clock TEXT        Set the system clock
   --tags TEXT         Analysis tags
   --baseline          Create baseline task
-  --remote TEXT       Submit to a remote Cuckoo instance --shuffle           Shuffle the submitted tasks --pattern TEXT      Provide a glob-pattern when submitting a
+  --remote TEXT       Submit to a remote Sandbox instance --shuffle           Shuffle the submitted tasks --pattern TEXT      Provide a glob-pattern when submitting a
                       directory